 Providers who participate in Medicare Advantage Network dental network will have access to members with these Medicare Advantage plans.

-These Medicare Advantage plans cover a limited number of dental services, but those procedures that are covered have a $0 member copayment in network, with the balance of the allowable charge payable by Arkansas Blue MedicareInsert plan name.
-Select plans have 30%-50% member copayment.
+These Medicare Advantage plans cover a limited number of dental services.
 Any dental service not covered by the member’s plan may be billed at your usual and customary charge.
 This does not include procedures that would otherwise be covered but are denied due to frequency limitations having been met.
 For dental services not covered by the plan, please notify the members in writing before services are rendered.

 Please be sure to verify eligibility and benefits for all Medicare Advantage members before rendering services.

-The diagrams below list the plan’s covered procedures, copayments and limitations for the various Arkansas Blue Insert plan name Medicare plans.
-Below are samples of ID Cards.
+Following are samples of ID Cards.

-Arkansas Blue MedicareInsert plan name HMO Member Sample Cards
+BlueMedAdvantage Member Sample Cards